 Step 4: What you see here will vary.
 In my case, there are a lot of devices the app can’t connect to.
-Under “Compatability”, choose “Show All Detected”, and scroll down to find “BT05-A”.
-This is the 3DoT Bluetooth Module.
+Under “Compatability”, choose “Show All Detected”, and scroll down to find the name of your 3DoT Bluetooth Module.

 Step 5: Tap “Test Now” to attempt to connect to the 3DoT.

 Please be patient while the app finishes scanning all Bluetooth devices and connects to the 3DoT.
 You may need to tap “Test Now” again if it fails at first.
 The less unrelated BLE devices are near you the faster this process will be.

 Step 6: Once you successfully connect to the 3DoT, the Bluetooth menu should automatically close and you are ready to control your robot!

 Tip: If one of the directions of your motors is reversed, you can easily fix this through the app!
 Just turn on developer mode:

 Tap the gear icon, and choose “Robot Capabilities Configuration”, then scroll down to reverse one of the motor polarities.

 First set up an account here on arxterra.com using the register tab under “My Account”.

 Figure 3.2: Select “Register” from “My Account” tab.

 The username provided on the registration page will be required by the Arxterra application and control panel.
 Fill in the fields shown in Figure 3.3.